meuniv/NovaCub/source/outofthis.rst

 -----------------------------------

 1. We'll talk about how to focus, make a diagram of the solar system, and draw some constellations.
-We will use a planetarium software we can use to then try to find them.
+We will use a planetarium software to then try to find them.

    .. note::